-Dip the cotton wool into the liquid and work your way from the outside of the ear inwards.
+- Dip the cotton wool into the liquid/warm water and work your way from the outside of the ear inwards.

-Move into the ear but only until you start to feel resistance.
-If you try to push in too far, you might damage the ear.
+- Then move into the ear but only until you start to feel resistance, if you try to push the cotton wool in too far you may be at risk of damaging the ear.

-Be sure to clean out the creases in the ears as this is where most dirt can build up.
+- Be sure to clean out the creases in the ears as this is where most of the dirt can build up.

 Shake it off

 Now for the most enjoyable bit for your dog, once you’ve done both ears, reward them with another treat and let them shake their ears dry.
 Most dogs love doing this!

 When they’ve had a good shake, have another gentle wipe around with the cotton wool ball to pick up any extra debris that has come loose.

 Finally, get out your diary and pencil in another ear-cleaning date in a week or so.

 Now you know how to keep your dog’s ears clean, remember to keep yourself protected from unexpected vet bills with Argos Pet Insurance provided by Pinnacle Insurance plc.
 Explore our dog insurance policies today.